 Famous Faces (1999)

-This ad features a mixture of filmed and archive footage of well-known (Sir Winston Churchill, Damon Hill) and less well-known travellers passing through the airport over decades with a girl walking in the opposite direction who is ultimately let through a secret door.
+This ad features a mixture of filmed and archive footage of well-known (Sir Winston Churchill, Damon Hill) and less well-known travellers passing through the airport over decades, to the sound of “Something In The Air” by Thunderclap Newman, with a girl walking in the opposite direction who is ultimately let through a secret door.